 To see all the standard safety features, click here.

 Prius in the Market

 Like clockwork, when gas prices rise, so does demand for the Prius, and that means shoppers will encounter higher transaction prices and fewer choices at dealerships.
 Debates rage over whether the higher price of a hybrid will pay for itself in gas savings, and it really depends on what you're comparing and what you value most.
 There is no non-hybrid Prius and few comparable gas-only models, because most midsize cars are sedans.
-One of the closest is Toyota's Matrix hatchback, which starts at $19,685 with an automatic transmission and delivers an EPA-estimated 25/32 mpg.
-In theory, you could make up that price difference within a reasonable timeframe.
+In theory, you could make up the Prius' price premium over a cheaper gas-only model within a reasonable time frame.
 What frustrates the calculation is the true price of a new Prius.
 Due to fuel prices, it might be at or above the base sticker price, and it's even more likely that you'll find only higher trim levels at the dealership; if dealers know they can sell loaded models, that's what they'll order.

 So long as this remains the reality, one could argue the Prius is as good as it needs to be.
 Unless a competing automaker produces a vehicle as efficient and affordable that's more rewarding to drive and/or cooler looking, the Prius will remain the runaway winner in the high-efficiency race.

 |Send Joe an email|

 Select up to three models to compare with the 2012 Toyota Prius.